alexharri/website/posts/webgl-gradients.md

 }
 ```

-Lastly, we'll set the gradient as the active fill style and draw a rectangle over the canvas.
+Lastly, we'll set the newly created <Ts>linearGradient</Ts> as the active fill style and draw a rectangle over the canvas.

 ```ts
 ctx.fillStyle = linearGradient;